 The two strongest points of Skinner-Thompson’s scholarship are 1) his notion of privacy being performative, both expressive and anti-subordinate; and 2) his compelling argument that marginalized communities encounter more surveillance (and thus have to share their information, and have less privacy protection) than more privileged groups that can either avoid surveillance or pay to keep their information secret.
 This is of importance to any concept of privacy and could guide legal doctrine well beyond the US.

 Some arguments in the book are much more US-focused.
 Consider his argument that the courts should not be focused on autonomy violations as such, but should focus on more palpable harms, as when intimate or political categories of information are disclosed.
 Here I have some disagreement with Skinner-Thompson in that a lot of these harms would still entail an interference with either informational or decisional privacy or autonomy.
 It is not just the disclosure that constitutes a harm.
-For example, immigration and customs enforcement investigators in the US used a private database (updated daily) with hundreds of millions of utility records to track down people, raid their homes, and deport them (Harwell, 2021).
+For example, immigration and customs enforcement investigators in the US used a private database (updated daily) with hundreds of millions of utility records to track down people, raid their homes and deport them (Harwell, 2021).
 The government has no right to gather this data.
 It is an abuse of any right to information privacy and it interferes directly with people’s autonomy as they can be deported at any moment.
 And yes, it also interferes with people’s dignity as they have to choose between basic needs or the risk of deportation.

 The courts do not have a clear privacy framework: ‘decisional privacy … seems to have bled into analysis regarding the role of informational privacy’ (p.148).
 In Europe at least we have an extensive human rights regime through the European convention on human rights (ECHR), and within the European Union through the charter of the EU.
 Besides, the general data protection regulation provides basic protection that allows processing of sensitive data only as an exception.
 Envisaging tangible harms, such as Véliz describes in her book, can then be directly related to specific provisions.